MayJuun/fhir/README.md

 ## Validation
 - For validation testing, I run all of the sample files from hl7 through a tester.
 There is an errors.txt file in the test folder where all of the errors are reported (the file name and then the specific field).
 Currently the only errors involve Codes and IDs.
 The Codes have to due with the fact that [code is not supposed to have leading or trailing white space](https://www.hl7.org/fhir/datatypes.html#code).
 The issues with the IDs are that [IDs are not supposed to be more than 64 characters](https://www.hl7.org/fhir/datatypes.html#id), and these are 65.
 However, if it turns out that no one wants to enforce these as strictly as I do, I may relax them.
+Also, for r5, there are some fields that I'm not sure if they're supposed to be lists or not, and there are a number of reference I'm not sure if I have the correct name (because the names differe on the website vs. the downloadable schema).
+I've kept whichever one seemed to be present in the examples.

 ## First Package